4 Key Factors to Retiring with Confidence

 Health and wellbeing

-This measures the importance of physical and mental health.
+This measured the importance of physical and mental health.

 When asked how confident they felt about retirement, respondents with excellent physical health had a higher level of retirement confidence than those with poor health.

-When it comes to mental health, women fared better than men.
+When it came to mental health, women fared better than men.

 Being married or in a de facto relationship, having dependent children, owning your own home and having a university degree also saw an improvement in mental health.